egillet/state_machine/README.rst

 You can add callback hooks that get executed before or after an event (see example above).
+If a event is called with parameters, all the before/after callback must be defined with a compatible signature

 *Important:* if the *before* event causes an exception or returns ``False``, the state will not change (transition is blocked) and the